fsschneider/codeml2024/_pages/about.md

   <div class="col-md-12">
     <img class="speaker-pic" style="float:left;margin-right:30px;margin-bottom:15px" src="{{ "/assets/img/people/sara_hooker.jpeg" | prepend:site.baseurl }}">
     <p><a href="https://www.sarahooker.me/"><b>Sara Hooker</b></a>
-    is a renowned ML researcher and a leader in AI fairness and interpretability, currently employed as the VP of research at Cohere.
+    is a renowned ML researcher and leader in AI fairness and interpretability, and currently the VP of research at Cohere.
     She previously was a research scientist at Google Brain, focusing on training models that are not only accurate, but also interpretable, fair, and robust.
-    Sara is also the founder and a current advisor of Delta Analytics, a nonprofit organization dedicated to bringing data science expertise and technical capacity to underserved communities.
+    Sara is the founder and a current advisor of Delta Analytics, a nonprofit organization dedicated to bringing data science expertise to underserved communities.
     She uses her expertise and outreach to advocate for trustworthy, accessible and equitable ML practices and to promote open research and collaboration.</p>
   </div>
 </div>